 Music blogs that want to hear your music

-In 2019, the majority of exciting artists that are shaking up the music industry are DIY artists self releasing on their own labels or working with small independent labels which means they are in full control of their music and they are not relying on the out-dated major label / corporate model to get their music heard.
-If you’re sitting there waiting for a major label or management company to come to you – don’t! it’s not going to happen.
-You need to take the initiative, be in control, professionalise your craft and make your music the best it can be.
+The majority of exciting artists shaking up the music industry are DIY – self releasing on their own labels or working with small independent labels.
+This means they are in full control of their music and are not relying on the out-dated major label / corporate models to get their music heard.

-You’ve invested time and money to get to this point and your music deserves the time you need to put in to get your release out to the wider world.
-If you are undertaking any release it is important to have a marketing plan.
-Submitting your music to respected music blogs should be just one element of that plan.
-If your skill set does not include business and marketing then you need to either up-skill and learn or collaborate with people who have the skill set that you need.
+If you are undertaking any release it is important to have a marketing plan in place.
+Submitting your music to respected music blogs should be one element of that plan.
+If your skill set does not include business and marketing then you need to either learn or collaborate with people who have the knowledge that you need.

 In the coming weeks we will have more marketing and business/release planning tips so make sure to follow us on FB and subscribe to our YouTube Channel.
 Also, check out our previous blogs and YouTube videos for advice and tips which will help you to develop your plan.